-In an effort to avoid a hostile work environment, victims may have higher absenteeism than their peers.
-Away from the job, they may also have difficulty maintaining healthy relationships with their families and friends.
+As bullying takes a toll on a person, their work performance nearly always declines.
+To avoid a hostile work environment, victims of workplace bullying may have higher absenteeism than their peers.
+Outside of work, the victim may also have difficulty maintaining healthy relationships.

-So far, 30 states have introduced various iterations of the Healthy Workplace Bill, which does not use the term, “workplace bullying,” but specifically defines and addresses an “”abusive work environment.”
+So far, 31 states have introduced various iterations of the Healthy Workplace Bill.
+The bill does not use the term “workplace bullying” but defines and addresses ”abusive work environments.”

-- Hold the employer accountable for the bully’s behavior.
+- Hold the employer accountable for the perpetrator’s behavior

 Its provisions also protect employers from frivolous complaints and litigations by:

-- Requiring proof of health harm by licensed health or mental health professionals.
+- Requiring proof of health harm by licensed professionals

 - Require state agencies to enforce any provisions of the law